prxneel007/NetSentinel-Secure-Web-Fingerprint-Scanner/README.md

 # NetSentinel — Secure Web Fingerprint Scanner

-A TLS-encrypted, multi-threaded network port scanner with HTTP fingerprinting, built on a remote client-server architecture.
+A TLS-encrypted, multi-threaded network port scanner with HTTP fingerprinting, RTT measurement, and concurrent client support.
 Clients authenticate over a secure SSL connection and remotely trigger scans against any target host.
-Results include open ports, service names, HTTP status codes, and web server identification.
+Results include open ports, service names, per-port round-trip times, average latency, scan throughput, HTTP status, and web server identification.

+> **Disclaimer:** This tool is intended for authorized network analysis only.
+Always obtain explicit permission before scanning any host or network you do not own.

 ---